yesihaveidea/myrtille/DOCUMENTATION.md

 Steps to build the FreeRDP fork (and have it working with myrtille):
 - Git clone https://github.com/cedrozor/FreeRDP.git into "<myrtille root folder>\Myrtille.RDP\FreeRDP\" (**NOTE** if using TortoiseGit, the contextual menu won't show the "Git clone" option from the "Myrtille.RDP" folder; you will have to do it from elsewhere, outside of the myrtille tree; also, don't create the "FreeRDP" folder manually, just write it into the clone target path)
+- Install OpenSSL; precompiled installers here: https://slproweb.com/products/Win32OpenSSL.html (use the **32 bits** full version (not the light one))
-- Use cmake on it as detailed here: https://github.com/FreeRDP/FreeRDP/wiki/Build-on-Windows-Visual-C---2012-(32-and-64-bit) to generate the Visual Studio solution and projects accordingly to your dev environment (don't forget to install OpenSSL first; precompiled installers here: https://wiki.openssl.org/index.php/Binaries)
+- Run cmake as detailed here: https://github.com/FreeRDP/FreeRDP/wiki/Build-on-Windows-Visual-C---2012-(32-and-64-bit) to generate the Visual Studio solution and projects accordingly to your dev environment
-- Open and build the generated solution. **CAUTION** if OpenSSL is configured standalone (dlls not present into the Windows "System32" folder), you will have to copy *"libeay32.dll"* and *"ssleay32.dll"* files (located into "OpenSSL\bin") into the FreeRDP build output folder
+- Open and build the generated solution

 If you plan to build the myrtille installer, you have first to build the FreeRDP fork (or you can add the FreeRDP fork solution to the myrtille solution and use the FreeRDP projects outputs instead of files).